NHS complaints procedure

-The pharmacy contractor must also send a copy of its annual report to the Area Team as soon as reasonably practicable after the end of the year to which the report relates.
+The pharmacy contractor must also send a copy of its annual report to the local NHS England team as soon as reasonably practicable after the end of the year to which the report relates.

 To assist pharmacies, PSNC has prepared a template summary of complaints, which can be used as an index of complaints as they are received and closed.
 All the information necessary to produce the annual report can then be collated from this summary at the end of each year.

-Area Teams may ask pharmacies to produce evidence during monitoring visits, that they are complying with the complaints regulations.
+Local NHS Teams may ask pharmacies to produce evidence during monitoring visits, that they are complying with the complaints regulations.
 Producing the summary of complaints, with collated copies of the complaints regulations will provide evidence, but the detail on these forms contains sensitive personal information about the complainant so should not be disclosed unless the complainant has consented.
-If the Area Team has decided to investigate a complaint made to it, then disclosure of the information in the pharmacy’s complaint record may be appropriate.
+If the local NHS Team has decided to investigate a complaint made to it, then disclosure of the information in the pharmacy’s complaint record may be appropriate.